flexmonster/pivot-puppeteer/README.md

 ## Installation

-1. Download the `.zip` archive with the sample project or clone it from GitHub with the following command:
+1. Download the `.zip` archive with the sample project or clone it from GitHub with the following commands:

 ```bash
 git clone -b flexmonster-from-nodemodules https://github.com/flexmonster/pivot-puppeteer pivot-puppeteer